hoaihdinh/CSE5311-Hands-On-3/README.md

 T(n) \in \Theta(n^2)
 ```

-No, although the runtime does take longer, the time complexity of the algorithm remains the same.
+No, although the execution time does take longer, the time complexity of the algorithm remains the same.

 ### 7. Merge sort implementation under implementation/merge_sort
 #### To compile: